jsbeckr/jens.pub/content/posts/post-2.md

 desc: this is just a small example post
 template: "post.html"
 type: "post"
-filename: "post-1.html"
+filename: "post-2.html"
 ---

-# First Post
+# Second Post

 This is my first post. **Fun!**